khoih-prog/WebSockets2_Generic/README.md

 - [w5100.h](LibraryPatches/Ethernet/src/utility/w5100.h)
 - [w5100.cpp](LibraryPatches/Ethernet/src/utility/w5100.cpp)

+You can also use the forked and modified library at [Patched Ethernet](https://github.com/khoih-prog/Ethernet)

 #### 3. For EthernetLarge library

 To fix [`EthernetLarge library`](https://github.com/OPEnSLab-OSU/EthernetLarge), just copy these following files into the [`EthernetLarge library`](https://github.com/OPEnSLab-OSU/EthernetLarge) directory to overwrite the old files: